Bli-AIk/mortar/readme.md

 * **Mortar Language Itself**: Provides an elegant bridge, allowing the two to be clearly associated and remain unpolluted.

+> `Mortar Language` is a derivative of the SoupRune project and is the language of choice for dialogue systems.
+>
+> SoupRune is a game framework specifically for Deltarune / Undertale Fangame.
+[Learn more](https://github.com/Bli-AIk/souprune).

 ## Design Goals

 Mortar's design adheres to the following core principles: **Content Separation, Clear Semantics, Program Friendly,